Allan and Nesta Ferguson Charitable Trust masters scholarships

 - Maintenance for University accommodation and a monthly stipend

-- You must hold an offer for one of the following courses to study at the University of Sheffield in 2020 by Monday 18 May 2020:
+- You must hold an offer for one of the following courses to study at the University of Sheffield in 2021 by a deadline to be confirmed:

 - You must be classified as overseas for tuition fee purposes.